-As the bladder works harder to release urine, its muscular wall thickens.
+As the bladder works harder to release urine, its muscular wall thickens and becomes dysfunctional.
 Eventually, it weakens to the point that it can’t release urine normally.
 This leads to the symptoms of BPH, which include:

 - urinating often, sometimes eight or more times daily

 - having a weak stream or dribbling urine